tinymce/tinymce-docs/enterprise/permanentpen.md

 ### Buy TinyMCE Permanent Pen

-Start with this [dedicated product page](https://about.tiny.cloud/products/permanentpen/) to see all flexible pricing options.
+Start with this [dedicated product page](https://about.tiny.cloud/products/permanentpen/) to see all the flexible pricing options.
 OEM and enterprise customers should [contact sales directly](https://www.tinymce.com/pricing/).

 For more information on Permanent Pen refer to the full [documentation]({{site.baseurl}}/plugins/permanentpen/).